coursera-dl/coursera-dl/README.md

   * Login credentials accepted on command-line or from `.netrc` file
   * Core functionality tested on Linux, Mac and Windows.

+## Disclaimer

+`coursera-dl` is meant to the availability of Coursera material.

+We do not encourage any use that violates the [Terms Of Use][20].
+Excerpt:

+"[...]
+Coursera grants you a personal, non-exclusive, non-transferable license to access and use the Sites.
+You may download material from the Sites only for your own personal, non-commercial use.
+You may not otherwise copy, reproduce, retransmit, distribute, publish, commercially exploit or otherwise transfer any material, nor may you modify or create derivatives works of the material."

 ## Instructions